 If sleep, anxiety, pressure or exhaustion are tipping into something heavier, getting help early makes sense.
 Rat auf Draht is anonymous and low-threshold.

-7. School psychology and local help
+7. School Psychology Austria and local help

 School psychology and local youth support belong in a guide like this because they can offer actual next steps when life no longer merely "annoys" you but starts weighing you down.